rsmx86/rsmx86/README.md

 - 👋 Hi, I’m Rodrigo
 - 👀 I’m interested in SQL, Javascript, QA Engineering ;
-- 🌱 I’m currently learning Manual Testing, MySQL, Javascript and Web Development; Not necessarily in that order :D ;
+- 🌱 I’m currently learning Manual Testing, MySQL, Javascript, PHP and Web Development; Not necessarily in that order :D ;
 - 📫 How to reach me - @rsmx86 and mail: rsmx86@gmail.com

 "From puddle to puddle, the toad makes his way."